 We aim to integrate the poorly studied protists (i.e. microbial eukaryotes) in global evolutionary models.
 Protists have dominated eukaryotic life since the origin of complex cellular structures, but very few species are in culture and so they have mostly remained enigmatic.
 As a result, we only have a very partial view of the broad eukaryotic diversity, which prevents us to derive an accurate picture of the origin and evolution of the cells that ultimately resulted in the diversity we can observe today.
 In my group, we explore the microbial dark matter to bridge gaps in our understanding of the deep eukaryote evolution.
-Our main questions relate to some of the most transformative lifestyle transitions in the evolution of complex life, such as the origin and spread of plastids or transition to parasitism.
-All of these lifestyle transitions have occurred repeatedly across the tree, but because we are missing key evolutionary lineages our understanding is patchy.
+We think that it is crucial to reveal currently unknown or enigmatic diversity in order to be better equipped to infer evolution.

-We use a combination of novel culture-independent genomics, transcriptomics, environmental DNA (eDNA) approaches but also more traditional protistology to identify unknown or orphan groups that represent missing evolutionary links.
-We attack the problem of partial sampling from two highly complementary angles: 1) phylogenomics, a gene-rich but taxon-limited method that allows to reconstruct the deep nodes in the tree of eukaryotes; 2) long-amplicon metabarcoding, a gene-poor but taxon-rich new method we are developing to phylogenetically and taxonomically resolve eDNA samples.
-Together, we hope that these approaches will produce a much more accurate representation of eukaryote evolution so that we can better reconstruct the history of life and the ancestral characteristics of the major eukaryotic groups.
+To tackle these questions, we use a combination of culture-independent genomics, transcriptomics, environmental DNA (eDNA) approaches such as long-read metabarcoding but also increasingly advanced fluorescent microscopy.
+This allows us to detect and characterise the diversity from several complementary angles.
+Together, we think that these approaches will produce a much more accurate representation of eukaryote evolution so that we can better reconstruct the history of life and the ancestral characteristics of the major eukaryotic groups.